Heart Valve Problems

 If you are having symptoms, your doctor will begin by evaluating your risk of heart valve problems.
 Your doctor will ask questions about your family history of heart problems; your personal history of rheumatic fever, syphilis, hypertension, arteriosclerosis or connective tissue disorders; and your risk of endocarditis caused by intravenous (IV) drug use or a recent medical or dental procedure.
 If the patient is an infant, the doctor will ask about the mother's health or environmental risk factors during pregnancy.

 Your doctor may suspect that you have a heart valve problem based on your specific symptoms and medical history.
 To support the diagnosis, your doctor will examine you, paying special attention to your heart.
 Your doctor will evaluate the size of your heart (to check for enlargement) and use a stethoscope to listen for heart murmurs.
 Because specific heart valve problems produce specific types of heart murmurs, your doctor often can make a tentative diagnosis based on your murmur's distinctive sound and whether the murmur occurs when the heart is contracting (a systolic murmur) or relaxing (a diastolic murmur).

 To confirm the diagnosis of a heart valve problem and to evaluate its effects on your heart, your doctor will order diagnostic tests.
-These may include an electrocardiogram (EKG) and an echocardiogram.
-Additional testing may include a chest X-ray, blood tests to check for infection in patients with suspected endocarditis, an echocardiogram, Doppler echocardiography and cardiac catheterization.
+Initial testing usually includes an electrocardiogram (EKG) and an echocardiogram.
+Additional testing may include a chest X-ray, blood tests to check for infection in patients with suspected endocarditis, and sometimes cardiac catheterization.

 There is no way to prevent the majority of congenital heart valve problems.
 Pregnant women should have regularly scheduled prenatal care and should avoid using alcohol.

-You can prevent many acquired heart valve abnormalities by preventing rheumatic fever.
+You can prevent certain acquired heart valve abnormalities by preventing rheumatic fever.
 To do this, take antibiotics exactly as prescribed whenever you have strep throat.

 If you have moderate or severe symptoms, your treatment will be determined by the severity of your symptoms and the results of diagnostic tests.
 Although your doctor can give you medications to temporarily treat symptoms such as angina, cardiac arrhythmias and heart failure, you eventually may need to have the abnormal valve repaired or replaced.
 This can be done in several different ways:

-Percutaneous balloon valvoplasty (for stenosis) – In this procedure, a tiny catheter with a balloon at its tip is passed through the narrowed heart valve.
+- Percutaneous balloon valvuloplasty (for stenosis) – In this procedure, a tiny catheter with a balloon at its tip is passed through the narrowed heart valve.
 The tiny balloon then is inflated and pulled back through the narrowed valve to widen it.

-Valve replacement – Defective heart valves can be replaced with a mechanical heart valve made of plastic or Dacron, or a biological valve made of tissue taken from a pig, cow or deceased human donor.
+- Valve replacement using traditional surgery – Defective heart valves can be replaced with a mechanical heart valve made of plastic or Dacron, or a biological valve made of tissue taken from a pig, cow or deceased human donor.
 After surgery, patients with mechanical valves must take anticoagulant medications to prevent blood clots.